Bent's rule: Bond angles: VSEPR Theory and Bent's Rule

 Unlike VSEPR theory, whose theoretical foundations now appear shaky, Bent's rule is still considered to be an important principle in modern treatments of bonding.
 For instance, a modification of this analysis is still viable, even if the lone pairs of H2O are considered to be inequivalent by virtue of their symmetry (i.e., only s, and in-plane px and py oxygen AOs are hybridized to form the two O-H bonding orbitals σO-H and lone pair nO(σ), while pz becomes an inequivalent pure p-character lone pair nO(π)), as in the case of lone pairs emerging from natural bond orbital methods.

+For a tetrahedral molecule such as difluoromethane with two types of atom bonded to the central atom, the C-F bond to the more electronegative substituent (F) will involve a carbon orbital with less s character than the C-H bond, so that the angle between the C-F bonds is less than the tetrahedral bond angle of 109.5°.

+Trigonal bipyramid molecules have both with axial and equatorial positions.
+If there are two types of substituents, the more electronegative substituent will prefer the axial position as there are smaller bond angles between axial and electronegative substituents than between two equatorial substituents.

 Bond lengths

 Similarly to bond angles, the hybridisation of an atom can be related to the lengths of the bonds it forms.
 As bonding orbitals increase in s character, the σ bond length decreases.

 By adding electronegative substituents and changing the hybridisation of the central atoms, bond lengths can be manipulated.
 If a molecule contains a structure X-A--Y, replacement of the substituent X by a more electronegative atom changes the hybridization of central atom A and shortens the adjacent A--Y bond.

-Because fluorine is so much more electronegative than hydrogen, in fluoromethane the carbon will direct hybrid orbitals higher in s character towards the three hydrogens than towards the fluorine.
-In difluoromethane, there are only two hydrogens so less s character in total is directed towards them and more is directed towards the two fluorines, which shortens the C—F bond lengths relative to fluoromethane.
-This trend holds all the way to tetrafluoromethane whose C-F bonds have the highest s character (25%) and the shortest bond lengths in the series.
+Bonds between elements of disparate electronegativities will be polar and the electron density in such bonds will be shifted towards the more electronegative element.
+Applying this idea to the molecule fluoromethane illustrates the power of Bent's rule.
+Because carbon is more electronegative than hydrogen, the electron density in a C-H bond will be shortened and the C-F bond will be elongated.

 The same trend also holds for the chlorinated analogs of methane, although the effect is less dramatic because chlorine is less electronegative than fluorine.

 The above cases seem to demonstrate that the size of the chlorine is less important than its electronegativity.
 A prediction based on sterics alone would lead to the opposite trend, as the large chlorine substituents would be more favorable far apart.
 As the steric explanation contradicts the experimental result, Bent's rule is likely playing a primary role in structure determination.